Manchester Reform Synagogue: Former synagogue building at Jackson's Row

-The congregation bought the Jackson's Row site in 1949.
-The building was financed by money from the War Damage Commission.
+In 1949 the congregation bought a site in Jackson's Row for a new synagogue building, financed by money from the War Damage Commission.
 Albert Isaacs, Alexander Levy, and Frederick Lister laid the cornerstone on 18 May 1952.
 Designed by Peter Cummings and Eric Levy, the synagogue was consecrated on 28 November 1953.
 John Bradshaw designed the stained glass windows, which were manufactured by the stained glass company Charles Lightfoot.
-The building contains a large synagogue, banqueting hall and classrooms.
+The building contained a large synagogue, banqueting hall and classrooms.

-The building was demolished to make way for the St Michael's redevelopment project.
-Plans were announced in 2014, and in 2021 the sale of the synagogue was agreed.
-The building closed in late 2022; and was demolished on 14 October 2023 by hand, within six hours.
+The building, which had been used as a filming location for the 2021 BBC TV series Ridley Road, closed in late 2022 to make way for the St Michael's redevelopment project.
+It was demolished on 14 October 2023.

-The former synagogue building at Jackson's Row was used as a filming location for the 2021 BBC TV series Ridley Road.